 Why Not Just Use Grams?

 There’s nothing wrong with grams.
-In fact, many modern digital scales can display weights in grams, pennyweight, troy ounces, and several other units.
+In fact, many modern digital scales can display weights in grams, pennyweight, troy ounces, and several other units, and many jewelers and precious-metal businesses routinely use grams.

 Keeping the Math Simple